-Peach Kuchen Recipe is made with fresh or canned peaches; the perfect summer dessert served warm with whipped cream or Vanilla ice cream!
+Moist Peach Kuchen Recipe is made with fresh or canned peaches; the perfect summer cake dessert served warm with whipped cream or Vanilla ice cream!
+WATCH THE VIDEO!

 “Food is more than the sum of its nutrients and a diet is more than the sum of its foods … Food is about pleasure, about community, about family and spirituality, about our relationship to the natural world, and about expressing our identity.” -Michael Pollan

-I love Michael Pollan’s thoughts on food.
+I love Michael’s thoughts on food.
 It’s so true … food is so much more than what we put into our mouths.
 It’s very social–each bite can take us to our past, create new experiences for the present.
 It can bind us together for what is to come.

-Food is love, and it makes us who we are, in many ways.
+Food is love, and it makes us who we are, in so many ways!

-When I made a pan of kuchen (the German word for cake) this past week, and took it over to my dad’s to enjoy with his wife Ginny, we reminisced about the Sunday afternoon treats that mom would make years ago.
+When I made a pan of kuchen (the German word for cake) this past week, we reminisced about the Sunday afternoon treats that mom would make years ago.

 How to can peaches?